urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 know its sequence and offset.
 This should come in handy in visualization especially on the web.

-I also considered the possibility of a clash in the hashes but the likelihood is low especially given we are dealing with approximately 15,000 base pair size viruses.
+I also considered the possibility of collisions in the hashes but the likelihood is low especially given we are dealing with approximately 15,000 base pair size viruses.
 Moreover, the sha256 hash generates a 256-bit hash which translates to